 Schedule a Consultation

-Meet with the CTL staff to discuss your goals for this upcoming year.
-In-person or virtual consultations can help you transition back to a completely in-person class.
+Meet with the CTL staff to discuss your goals for this semester.
+In-person or virtual consultations can help you transition back to the in-person class.
 We are happy to discuss any aspect of teaching with you, including these topics related to the return to fully in-person classrooms:

 - Strategies for engaging students and promoting classroom participation based on what worked well during remote learning

 - Using technology effectively in the in-person teaching environment

 - Keeping your in-person course content and materials accessible and aligned with the principles of Universal Design for Learning